3D Modeling3D Tutorials 3D Modeling Overview CNC Overview Movie

-- Use scissors to cut out the image.
+- Use scissors to cut out the actual car (not a box).

 - Use scissors to cut out the wheels on the Orthographic Drawing Handout.

-- Use those cutouts to trace the wheels on the side view and the bottom view of your vehicle.
+- Use the wheel cutouts to trace the wheels on the side view and the bottom view of your vehicle.
 Make sure the axle is 10 mm from the bottom of your vehicle in the side view.

 - Use the grid lines to measure how far each axle is from the back of the car.
 Each grid line represents 5mm.
 Write the measurement for the axle under the wheel.